New results for the random nearest neighbor tree: Preliminaries and key concepts

 \subsection{Basic tools}

-In this section we introduce basic tools used in the sequel.
-We begin with a variant of \emph{Chernoff's bound}, see e.g.\ Corollary 2.3 in~\cite{JLR} in the case of Binomial distribution and~\cite{Can} in the case of Poisson distribution.
+We begin this section with a variant of \emph{Chernoff's bound}, see e.g.\ Corollary 2.3 in~\cite{JLR} in the case of the Binomial distribution and~\cite{Can} in the case of the Poisson distribution.
 Let $X \sim \textrm{Bin}(n,p)$ (resp.\ $X \sim \textrm{Po}(\lambda)$) be a random variable distributed according to a Binomial distribution with parameters $n$ and $p$ (resp.\ Poisson distribution with parameter $\lambda$).
-Then, for any $t \ge 0$ we have
+Then, for every $t \ge 0$, we have

-The next lemma is famous under the name \emph{the bounded difference inequality} or also \emph{McDiarmid's inequality}.
+The next lemma is famous under the name \emph{bounded difference inequality} or also \emph{McDiarmid's inequality}.

 \begin{lemma}[\cite{JLR}, Corollary 2.27] Let $X_1,X_2,\dots,X_n$ be independent random variables with $X_k$ taking values in $\Lambda_k\subseteq \mathbb R$.
 Assume that a function $f:\Lambda_1\times \dots \times \Lambda_n \to \mathbb R$ satisfies the following Lipschitz condition for some numbers $(c_k)_{k=1}^n$: